bakerpdgit/CppEditor/README.md

 - Material Design layout with Monaco editor
 - Split view with resizable output panel
-- Console and input tabs.
-Text typed in the input tab is provided on `stdin`.
+- Console accepts interactive input by default.
+A menu next to the Run button allows toggling a fixed input pane whose contents are piped to `stdin`.
 - Compilation and execution happen in a Web Worker so the UI stays responsive.

 ## Running